WordPress/openverse/.github/GITHUB.md

-# Openverse Scripts
+# .github

 This folder contains files that configure GitHub services for the management of the Openverse project.

 ## Workflows